 1 teaspoon unrefined salt

-Place beans in water to cover and soak for 2 to 24 hours or until fully hydrated.
-Rinse thoroughly.
+Place the beans in a bowl.
+Add water to cover by a few inches and soak for 2 to 24 hours, until fully hydrated.
+Drain and rinse thoroughly.

 May you be well nourished,